LlamaFlowJs/LlamaFlowJs/packages/autotool/examples/02_nextjs/README.md

 ## Learn More

-To learn more about LlamaIndex, take a look at the following resources:
+To learn more about LlamaFlow, take a look at the following resources:

-- [LlamaIndex Documentation](https://docs.llamaindex.ai) - learn about LlamaIndex (Python features).
+- [LlamaFlow Documentation](https://docs.llamaflow.ai) - learn about LlamaFlow (Python features).
-- [LlamaIndexTS Documentation](https://ts.llamaindex.ai) - learn about LlamaIndex (Typescript features).
+- [LlamaFlow Documentation](https://ts.llamaflow.ai) - learn about LlamaFlow (Typescript features).

-You can check out [the LlamaIndexTS GitHub repository](https://github.com/run-llama/LlamaIndexTS) - your feedback and contributions are welcome!
+You can check out [the LlamaFlow GitHub repository](https://github.com/run-llama/llamaflowTS) - your feedback and contributions are welcome!